The Golden Hind

 Golden Hind captained by Sir Francis Drake circumnavigated the world between 1577 and 1580.

 |Established||1930 (to be validated)||Capacity||200|

-What the pub says about themselves - pubs, please email email@example.com
+What the pub says about themselves - please email in to firstname.lastname@example.org

 If you like this pub you might like these: